larspetrus/Roofpig/README.md

 Things that can only be on or off are set to "ON" by mentioning them in this free form text field.
 Current flags are
 - `showalg` - Display the alg, according to the `algdisplay` setting.
 - `canvas` - Use regular 2D canvas to draw instead of WebGL.
+- `startsolved` - Start out with a solved cube, instead of with the reverse alg applied.

 #####`colors`
 Default colors are **R** - green, **L** - blue, **F** - red, **B** - orange, **U** - yellow, and **D** - white.
 Or `colors=R:g L:b F:r B:o U:y D:w` in this notation.
 Aside from 'g' for green etc, you can also use any CSS color, like `pink`, `&#35;77f`, `&#35;3d3dff` etc.